bezlio/bezlio-plugins/Plugins/Epicor905/README.md

 * BOMethodName - The name of the BO method to execute (for example 'UpdateExt').
 * Parameters - A key / value pair list of parameters to pass into this BO method.

+### ExecuteBAQ
+This method allows you to easily run an Epicor BAQ.

+Required Arguments:
+* Connection - The name of the Epicor connection as defined in the 'connections' section of the plugin config file.
+* Company - Epicor company ID.
+* BaqId - The name of the Epicor BAQ.
+* Parameters - A key / value pair list of parameters for this BAQ.

 ## Usage
 Within Bezlio, this plugin can be used to call any Epicor BO method.
 These connections can be made using either the wizard-based data connections tool in Bezlio or with Javascript code (which would give you the most flexibility).
 We will document a few examples here in Javascript: